Welcome to Como Lake Como

-Como Lake Como is dedicated to all things beautiful in Lake Como, concentrating on the historic provincial capital of Como and the western arm of the Lake in Lombardy (Lombardia) in Northern Italy.
+Como Lake Como is dedicated to all things beautiful in Lake Como.
+Concentrating on the western arm of the Lake and the historic provincial capital of Como located in the Lombardy region of Northern Italy.

-On the website, you can find information on public transport services, popular historical attractions and cultural and social events that take place in the City of Como and Province throughout the year.
+You will find information on public transport services, the arts, exhibitions, popular and not-so-popular historical buildings, places and attractions.
+Also, generally, highlight social and cultural events that take place in the City of Como and the Province of Como throughout the year.

-The region is famous throughout the world for its long tradition of silk manufacturer and weaving and without no exception the adjoining lake of the same name.
-Today Como is a centre for design, business, insurance, banking and the location of choice of tourists from all around the world.
+The region is famous throughout the world for its long tradition of silk manufacturing and weaving and without no exception the adjoining lake of the same name.
+Today the Province of Como is a centre for design, business, insurance, and banking.

 City of Como

 The City of Como, also known as Como and is one hour away from Milano by train and approximately fifteen minutes away by road from the border town of Ponte Chiasso in neighbouring Switzerland.

 The foundations of Como began in 196 BC, by order of Julius Caesar, the swamp near the southern tip of the lake was drained and the walled city of Como began to be built with the grid streets created by the Romans that are still in use today.
 The current population of Como is around 85,000.